Anchor Points: Benchmarking Models with Much Fewer Examples: Predictive Correlations

 To motivate our approach, we first show that language models make predictions with consistent structure.
 For many pairs of points from a given dataset, the predicted probability of the correct class strongly correlates across models.

 \paragraph{Experimental Set-Up}

-We obtain a diverse set of language models from HuggingFace and the OpenAI API: 27 BERT-family models, 11 non-instruction-tuned GPT-family models, 5 instruction-tuned GPT-family models, and 5 GPT-3/3.5 variants (all listed in Appendix \ref{appendix:models-and-prompts}).
+We obtain a diverse set of language models from HuggingFace and the OpenAI API: 27 BERT-family models, 11 non-instruction-tuned GPT-family models, 5 instruction-tuned GPT-family models, and 5 GPT-3/3.5 variants (all listed in Tables \ref{tab:accs1} - \ref{tab:accs2}).
 We denote these model sets as the BERT-family, GPT-family, InstructGPT-family, and OpenAI-family respectively.
-For six datasets from the GLUE Benchmark \cite{glue}, we finetune each BERT-family model on the training split $\mathcal{D}_{train}$ and obtain its predicted probability of the correct class on each instance in the validation split $\mathcal{D}_{eval}$.
-For the other model families we zero-shot prompt for the same datasets using three multiple-choice prompts per dataset (Appendix \ref{appendix:models-and-prompts}).
-We obtain the predicted probability of each class by normalizing over the logits corresponding to each class for the first generated token.
+For six datasets from the GLUE benchmark \cite{glue}, we finetune each BERT-family model on the training split $\mathcal{D}_{train}$ and obtain its predicted probability of the correct class on each instance in the validation split $\mathcal{D}_{eval}$.
+For the other model families we zero-shot prompt for the same datasets using three multiple-choice prompts per dataset (Appendix \ref{appendix:prompts}).
+We obtain the predicted probability of each class by performing softmax over the log probabilities of candidate answer sequences.
 Thus, we obtain a prediction matrix $P$ for each model family and dataset with size $N_{subjects} \times |\mathcal{D}_{eval}|$ matrix where $N_{subjects} = 27$ for $P_{BERT}$, $30$ for $P_{GPT}$, $15$ for $P_{IGPT}$, $15$ for $P_{OAI}$, and 87 for their union $P_{ALL}$.

 \paragraph{Model predictions on pairs of examples are linearly correlated across models.}